-This project introduces disaster distortion as a framework for analyzing how catastrophic events influence the imagination of the climate crisis across three levels:
+This project introduces a framework for analyzing how catastrophic thinking influences the imagination of the climate crisis across three levels:

 Public Lectures and Activities